Tesla, Inc.: Roadster (2005–2009)

+USDOE loan, IPO, Model S, Autopilot, and Model X (2010-2015)

+In January 2010, Tesla received a $465 million government loan from the Department of Energy's Loan Program Office (LPO), for U.S.-made advanced clean energy technology commercialization and manufacturing.
+This strategic funding was critical to the creation of the model S, and was repaid in full.

 In May 2010, Tesla purchased the NUMMI plant in Fremont, California, from Toyota for $42 million.
-On June 29, 2010, the company went public via an initial public offering (IPO), the first American car company to do so since the Ford Motor Company had its IPO in 1956.
+On June 29, 2010, the company went public via an initial public offering (IPO), the first American car company to do so since Ford Motor Company in 1956.
 The company issued 13.3 million shares of common stock at a price of $17 per share at its opening on the NASDAQ, raising $226 million.

-In October 2010, Tesla opened the Tesla Factory to start production of the Model S. In January 2012, Tesla ceased production of the Roadster, and in June 2012, the company launched its second car, the Model S luxury sedan.
+In October 2010, Tesla opened the Tesla Factory.
+In January 2012, Tesla ceased production of the Roadster, and in June 2012, the company began producing its second car, the Model S luxury sedan.
 The Model S won several automotive awards during 2012 and 2013, including the 2013 Motor Trend Car of the Year, and became the first electric car to top the monthly sales ranking of a country, when it topped the Norwegian new car sales list in September 2013.
 The Model S was also the best-selling plug-in electric car worldwide for the years 2015 and 2016.

 On July 15, 2013, Tesla became a NASDAQ-100 company.

-Tesla announced the Tesla Autopilot, a driver-assistance system, in 2014.
-In September that year, all Tesla cars started shipping with sensors and software to support the feature, with what would later be called "hardware version 1".
+In 2014, Tesla announced Tesla Autopilot, a driver-assistance system.
+In September of that year, all Tesla cars started shipping with sensors and software to support the feature, with what would later be called "hardware version 1".

 Tesla entered the energy storage market, unveiling its Tesla Powerwall (home) and Tesla Powerpack (business) battery packs in April 2015.
 The company received orders valued at $800 million within a week of the unveiling.

-Tesla began shipping its third vehicle, the luxury SUV Tesla Model X, in September 2015, which had 25,000 pre-orders at the time.
+In September 2015, Tesla began shipping its third vehicle, the luxury SUV Tesla Model X which had 25,000 pre-orders at the time.